-Great Shunner and Lovely Seat make a long but entertaining circuit between Wensleydale and Swaledale.
-The climb up Great Shunner is straightforward, the crossing over Buttertubs to Lovely Seat less so.
+Great Shunner Fell and Lovely Seat make a long but entertaining circuit between Wensleydale and Swaledale.
+The climb up Great Shunner Fell is straightforward, the crossing over Buttertubs to Lovely Seat less so.

 Two wild and lonely Yorkshire Dales’ peaks can be collected in a long walk from either Hardraw in Wensleydale or Thwaite in Swaledale.
-Many thousands will have traipsed past the summit of Great Shunner Fell (being on the Pennine Way).
+Many thousands will have traipsed over the summit of Great Shunner Fell (being on the Pennine Way).
 However I cannot believe many but the most intrepid have been up its neighbour Lovely Seat.
 It is a lonely place, trackless and the place of bird watchers, navigation trainers and summit baggers.

-Great Shunner and Lovely Seat are 2 of the Dales 30 Mountains
+Great Shunner Fell and Lovely Seat are two of the Dales 30 Mountains

-Following the line of the broken fence is the most important think to do when crossing from Great Shunner to Lovely Seat.
+Following the line of the broken fence is the most important think to do when crossing between the two mountains.
 Follow it to Buttertubs and then across the bog straight up Lovely Seat.
 From the summit of Lovely Seat the route is pathless.
-Take a southerly bearing and you may get wet feet but you will reach the bridleway after 1 1/2 miles.
+Take a southerly bearing and you may get wet feet but you will reach the bridleway after one and a half miles.

 Your email address will not be published.
 Required fields are marked *